kavigupta/sam/spliceai/Canonical/README.md

 - donor: msp-262da5

 ### Training Full models

+**Note**: You can avoid training some models by using the pretrained models you download and extract as per instructions in the `Pretrained Baselines` section.

 > If you did not use `--data-dir ./` you will have to modify the commands below by prefixing them with `MSP_DATA_DIR=$YOUR_DATA_DIR`.